ch3ronsa/fit-check/README.md

-    What inspired you to build Fit Check Studio?

 The Logic: I noticed that Web3 culture has a huge potential for self-expression, but there is still a small piece of the puzzle missing.
 While the community is very active, on-chain production is waiting for the right tools because Base doesn't have a native camera or editor yet.